theothergothamdev/mexc-sdk-nodejs/README.md

 <!-- [END badges] -->

 This is a fork of [mexc-api-sdk repository](https://github.com/mexcdevelop/mexc-api-sdk/).
 The original repository does not seem to be maintained and their code did not work for me.
-This forked repository keeps the same core SDK but I have cleaned up the code a little is now maintained by me.
+This forked repository keeps the same core SDK but I have cleaned up the code a little.

+## Disclaimer

+⚠️ This SDK is **not affiliated with or endorsed by MEXC**.
+Usage must comply with the usage and terms of the [MEXC API Terms](https://www.mexc.com/terms).
+The authors are not responsible for any misuse of the API.
+Use this SDK at your own risk.

 ## Installation